SDG 1 - Strategic Initiatives

 - Volunteer Fair: Over 30 local non-profit organizations present volunteer opportunities to staff and students.

-Admission of Low-income Students
+Admission of Low-Income Students